 Interior Design Reference Manual

-I organized the Interior Design Reference Manual with tabs according to whether the chapters pertained to information for IDFX, IDPX or PRAC.
+I organized the Interior Design Reference Manual with tabs according to whether the chapters pertained to IDFX, IDPX, or PRAC.

-Then I broke down which chapters to read together according to the sequence of modules in Qpractice, and added these as tasks to my calendar.
-I took notes, highlighted text, and made flash cards for important information.
+Then I broke down which chapters to read together, according to the sequence of modules in Qpractice, and added these as tasks to my calendar.
+Finally, I took notes, highlighted text, and made flashcards for important information.

 Multiple Choice Practice Tests

-After reading each module, I immediately took the Qpractice online multiple choice practice tests.
-I kept track of the questions I missed and made sure to go back through the book to re-read those sections.
+After reading each module, I immediately took the Qpractice online multiple-choice practice tests.
+I kept track of the questions I missed, then went back to review those sections.
 I continued reading and taking practice tests until I finished the book.
-I also took the practice tests in the Ballast books, given to me by a colleague who had taken and passed the exam.
+I also took the practice tests in the Ballast books, which were given to me by a colleague who had taken and passed the exam.

-As I mentioned above, these are fantastic!
+The Qpractice videos are amazing!
 I love how you can set your own pace and use them when you need to.
-First, I went through them all before completing drawing set #2 to make notes about which videos pertained to the actual drawings that I had.
+First, I went through all the videos and made notes about which videos pertained to which parts of the practicum.

-These tools were an amazing resource.
+These tools were a fantastic resource.
 It was so nice to have real live people to talk to about your studying experience and drawing solutions.
-It was so motivational to hear from others who had passed the exams, and it helped to build confidence when I knew the answer to other people's questions!
+It was so motivational to hear from others who had passed the exams, and it helped build confidence when I knew the answer to other people's questions!

 Up First, PRAC

-Here's how it worked for me: I reviewed my notes for an hour or so, and spent some time in the study group.
-I made sure to stop studying early, and left time to decompress and EAT!
+Here's how it worked for me: I reviewed my notes for an hour or so and spent some time in the study group.
+Then, I made sure to stop studying early and left time to decompress and EAT!
 (I was eight months pregnant, after all).
-A good night's sleep will do wonders, so make sure you spend a little more money to stay at a place that has comfy beds!
+But, of course, a good night's sleep will do wonders, so make sure you spend a little more money to stay at a place that has comfy beds!

-Another bit of advice is to be sure to either map out or drive to the testing site the night before so that you are confident in the morning about where you are going, where you are parking, etc.
+Be sure to either map out or drive to the testing site the night before, so you are confident in the morning about where you are going, where you are parking, etc.

 Looking back, if I did it again, I'd also bring my lunch with me.
-You get an hour break or so for lunch, but getting in my car and driving around to find food stressed me out a little.
-Definitely take a walk, get fresh air, and re-hydrate!
+You get an hour break for lunch, but getting in my car and driving around to find food stressed me out a little.
+During your break, take a walk, get fresh air, and re-hydrate!

 I definitely got a lot of attention while taking the exams.
 I was HUGE!
 I got extra time to set up for the PRAC and a special seat by the door in case I had to use the bathroom often.
-They even let me have access to my water without having to leave the room (as long as I stood by the door) which is normally not allowed.
-If you have any special requests due to health issues, NCIDQ is receptive (just request this ahead of time).
+They even let me have access to my water without having to leave the room (as long as I stood by the door), which is normally not allowed.
+If you have any special requests due to health issues, NCIDQ is receptive (just make your requests in advance).

 Next Up, IDFX & IDPX

-I'm not sure if you noticed or not, but I not only took the IDFX and IDPX in the same season, but I took them on the same DAY!
+I not only took the IDFX and IDPX in the same season, but I took them on the same DAY!
 Again, all or nothing!
-I was a little worried that I would have my baby early, so I registered to take them on the first day.
+I was a little worried that I would have my baby early, so I registered to take them both on the first day.

-It was a LONG day, but since I was able to take the exams at a testing center 5 minutes from my home, I was able to recharge a bit for a lunch break after the IDFX before diving back in for the IDPX.
+It was a LONG day, but since I was able to take the exams at a testing center 5 minutes from my home, I could recharge a bit for a lunch break after the IDFX before diving back in for the IDPX.

 My Baby and the Post-Exam Blur

 After the exams, I had a good feeling about the PRAC.
-I had finished everything in time, and could only think of a few minor details that I might have missed.
-The IDFX and IDPX were a different story!
-I had NO clue how I did.
-I'm not good with standardized testing and there are no opportunities to know how you are doing as you go, so I left feeling kind of unsure.
+I had finished everything in time and could only think of a few minor details that I might have missed.
+However, the IDFX and IDPX were a different story!
+I had NO clue how I did on the exam.
+I'm not good with standardized testing, and there are no opportunities to know how you are doing as you go, so I left feeling unsure.

 Soon it was time to welcome our baby into the world.
-I almost immediately forgot about the whole studying and test taking experience.
+I almost immediately forgot about my studying and test-taking experience.
 Because of this, I can't remember how long it took to get the results, but I remember getting them earlier than I expected.
-I actually saw that I passed on line before receiving my results in the mail.
+You can also access your results online.

 Hooray!
-I'm a Certified Designer (and a Mom!)
+I'm an NCIDQ Certified Designer (and a Mom!)

-My daughter was born about a week late and 2 weeks after I took the IDFX and IDPX exams.
-Talk about a life changing Spring!
+My daughter was born about a week late and two weeks after I took the IDFX and IDPX exams.
+Talk about a life-changing spring season!

 I was so happy when I found out I passed all three sections!
-Like jumping up and down, screaming at the top of my lungs happy.
-I feel so proud of myself and I owe a giant thank you to my dog and Husband who supported my long days of studying and practicing all Winter.
+And I mean jumping up and down, screaming at the top of my lungs, happy.
+I feel so proud of myself, and I owe a giant “thank you” to my dog and my husband, who supported my long days of studying and practicing all winter.
 I also want to thank my daughter, who graciously took the exams with me and patiently waited for this whole process to be finished before entering the world.

-You too can pass the NCIDQ exam (in one try!) as long as you are dedicated, organized, and willing to use all of the resources provided to you by Qpractice.
+You can also pass the NCIDQ exam (in one try!) as long as you are dedicated, organized, and willing to use all of the resources Qpractice provides.